mvolkmann/blog/src/dart.md

 Dart supports two statements for implementing conditional logic, `if` and `switch`.
+It also supports the ternary operator `? :`.

 The condition specified in an `if` statement must be an expression that evaluates to a `bool` value.